County 4-H Designated Gift Program

-The foundation manages county funds that provide annual support for 4-H programs.
-These funds can be invested with deposits of $5,000 or greater into two investment portfolios.
+The foundation manages county funds held in agency that provide annual support for 4-H programs.
+These funds are term endowments and can be invested with deposits of $5,000 or greater into two investment portfolios.
 Either the Capital Preservation Fund or the Capital Growth Fund.
 The interest earnings are then distributed to the county MSU Extension office.

 Endowed Funds for County Support

 Endowed gifts can be designated to support a specific county 4-H program.
-These funds are supported with a minimum gift of $10,000 for general county 4-H program support and $30,000 for scholarship or annual award support.
+These funds are supported with a minimum gift of $30,000 for general county 4-H program support or for scholarship or annual award support.

 Counties with existing general 4-H endowments are: Allegan, Arenac, Barry, Branch, Calhoun, Chippewa, Clare, Clinton, Eaton, Grand Traverse, Gratiot, Hillsdale, Houghton-Keweenaw, Ingham, Ionia, Iosco, Isabella, Kalkaska, Kent, Lapeer, Lenawee, Macomb, Mason, Midland, Montcalm, Oakland, Ogemaw, Osceola, Ottawa, Sanilac, Shiawassee, St. Clair, St. Joseph, Washtenaw and Wayne.